 Will Rapp, former Findhorn Foundation resident and currently president of his own Garden Tool Supply company in Burlington, Vermont.

 William Bloom, writer and lecturer on spiritual and economic themes, and Sabrina Dearborn, former Findhorn Foundation Focaliser, now mother and teacher, who live in Glastonbury.

-William Irwin Thompson, writer, lecturer, novelist and cultural historian who founded the Lindisfarne Association in the USA, currently living in Zurich and New York City.
+William Irwin Thompson, now deceased, was a writer, lecturer, novelist and cultural historian who founded the Lindisfarne Association in the USA.

 William Metcalf, professor of Environmental Studies at Griffith University in Brisbane, Australia, and noted authority on alternative lifestyles and communities.